rayference/pinttrs/docs/rst/compatible.rst

 radiance (W/m²/sr) and irradiance (W/m²).

-For this reason, Pinttrs implements a stricter unit compatibility checker function :func:`~pinttrs.util.units_compatible` which will declare as incompatible dimensionless quantities with inconvertible units.
+For this reason, Pinttrs implements a stricter unit compatibility checker function, :func:~pinttrs.util.units_compatible, that will declare dimensionless quantities with inconvertible units as incompatible.
 For instance, while this will return ``True``

 .. doctest::